mdn/content/files/en-us/web/progressive_web_apps/how_to/share_data_between_apps/index.md

 To register your PWA as a target of other apps' shared data, use the [Web Share Target API](https://developer.chrome.com/en/articles/web-share-target/) and, in particular, the [`share_target`](/en-US/docs/Web/Manifest/share_target) web app manifest member.

 The `share_target` manifest member allows an installed PWA to be registered, at the operating system level, as a potential target for content shared by other apps.
 This means that when a user shares some data that's compatible with your PWA, from another app, the operating system will list your PWA alongside other typical share targets like email or messaging apps.
+Note that the PWA must be installed to be displayed as a potential target for receiving shared data.

 The information you provide with the `share_target` member, in your manifest file, defines which data your app can be a target for, and how the operating system should launch your app when the user selects it as the target.